 Business plans the departmental planning tool that aligns the NGPR's goals to City Council's strategic priorities.

-Strategy is responsible for:
+Surface and Facilities is responsible for:

-Surface Land & Environment is responsible for:
+Surface Land and Environment

 Negotiating required agreements and consents to acquire and maintain surface access for NGPR activities and facilities.